AntoniaAliceFrey/Records/README.md

 Not perfect, but working.

 ### To Do
+Some ideas to improve the functionality:
 * Code cleanup
 * Some fix-me's in code
+* Create a dist folder, py2app
 * Search record functionality
 * Check birthday and e-mail fields
 * Birthday calendar or drop down menu